Skip to content

 └── (...)

-Below is an example of the the campaign-configuration file used for the EXAMPLE campaign:
+Below is an example of the campaign-configuration template campaign.yaml, which, when put into the EXAMPLE campaign directory /path/to/CAMPAIGN54/EXAMPLE enables AutoBernese to use this existing campaign:

 metadata: